-An unexpected delay in execution and an increase in acquisition costs can lower the project's financial result and potentially require additional funding, which might be difficult to obtain.
+An unexpected delay in execution and an increase in project costs can lower the project's financial result and potentially require additional funding, which might be difficult to obtain.

-To mitigate these risks to the maximum extent possible, the Group has extensive procedures in place for budgeting and cost control for each individual project.
-The MS project is implemented and interconnected with the Business Central to help with controlling and fulfilment of project milestones.
+To mitigate these risks to the maximum extent possible, the company has extensive procedures in place for budgeting and cost control for each individual project.
+MS project is implemented and interconnected with Business Central to help with checking and fulfilling project milestones.
 In addition, there are authorization procedures and periodical reports (actual versus budget analysis) in place to control and highlight issues for management discussion.